IndigoResearch/textteaser/README.md

 TextTeaser
 =============

-TextTeaser is now part of [DataTeaser](http://www.datateaser.com/?textteaser).

-Future developments can be seen in the [DataTeaser's fork of TextTeaser](https://github.com/DataTeaser/textteaser_py).
+This is now the official version of TextTeaser.
+Future developments can be seen in this repository.

+### Commercial Support

+Commercial support for TextTeaser or custom summarizers can be provided by [DataTeaser](http://www.datateaser.com/?textteaser).